datstartup/ubuntuopenbox/lessons/about.md

 I learned Linux as a hobby years ago and eventually using it on everything I can (my PC, my Notebook and my Raspberry Pis).

 This site is created out of the love for Debian and Openbox.
-Although the though of "who am I to write this kind of tutorial?" is always lurking at the back of my mind, writing it has been a journey of pure joy.
+(The though of "who am I to write this kind of tutorial?" is always lurking at the back of my mind, writing it has been a journey of pure joy.)

-The saying "The best way to learn something is to teach it" is absolutely right.
-I have learned a lot since then.

-I have also received a lot of encouraging emails from people around the world who read this website - their compliments as well as their offers for help.
-They are the great sources of motivation.
-Please do not hesitate to share your thoughts with me on the Facebook page of the site: [facebook.com/ubuntuopenbox](https://www.facebook.com/ubuntuopenbox)
+I have also received a lot of encouraging emails.
+They are a great sources of motivation.
+Please do not hesitate to share your thoughts on the Facebook page: [facebook.com/ubuntuopenbox](https://www.facebook.com/ubuntuopenbox)

-Or contact me with this Google form: [https://forms.gle/ZEPE93sK8fFUW5KT7](https://forms.gle/ZEPE93sK8fFUW5KT7)
+Or contact me through this Google form: [https://forms.gle/ZEPE93sK8fFUW5KT7](https://forms.gle/ZEPE93sK8fFUW5KT7)

-Hope you will enjoy your read and found my information helpful!
+Hope you will enjoy your read and found the information helpful!

 # Why Ubuntu?

-I am choosing Ubuntu because it is one of the most recognizable name in Linux world, but user of other Linux distros should found this tutorial helpful.
+Because it is one of the most recognizable name in Operating System world.

 # Why Openbox?

-First and foremost: Openbox is Awesome!
+First and foremost: Openbox is Awesome!;

-And next:
+Next:

 To busting a bit of the myth of "how the components of your Ubuntu system work together".

-A Window Manager only gives you the “boxes” on the screen in which your programs will run, so you will have space for creativity.
+A Window Manager gives you the “boxes” on the screen in which your programs will run, so there will be space for your creativity.

-Linux OS is modular and to choose and to assemble those modules is a great experience.
+Linux OS is modular and to choose which packages for your own OS is a great experience.

 # Who are the target readers?

-The website is for those who are seeking the way to install a Operating System containing only what packages they want (i.e the customizing way!), and those who are seeking information for a minimal installation.
+For those who are seeking the way to install a Operating System containing only the packages they want (i.e the customizing way!).

-At first, I thought the target readers of this website had better be using pre-configured Linux operating systems (Ubuntu, Kubuntu, Debian, openSUSE...) and had a general idea of what Linux was.
-Along the way, I have tried to give as much as information for it is easy for everyone else.
+The target readers of this website had better be using pre-configured Linux operating systems (Ubuntu, Kubuntu, Debian, openSUSE...) and had a general idea of what Linux was.

 HAPPY READING!